przemek83/same-game/README.md

 | Python | - | 3.12.3 |

 ## Example run
-Application expects in first line number of rows, columns and colors.
-In following lines expects board.
+Application expects in the first line the number of rows, columns and colors.
+In the following lines, expect a board.
 Example input:
 ```
 4 4 3